darenliang/darenliang.com/content/posts/fuseing-for-fun.md

 ### Opening a file

-A background process will load the file into memory.
+A background process will load the file into a store backed by memory or disk.
 The first and last pieces (same behavior as BitTorrent) are downloaded first so that certain applications are able to preview the file.

 ### Reading a file